lady-h-world/My_Garden/reading_pages/tour_guide.md

 <p>&nbsp;</p>

 ## Safeguard the World ©
 Lady H.'s properties all have their intelligence and destructive superpower, being stolen and spread in an illegal way, will cause unpredictable consequences on the outside world.
-If you came across any illegal spreading of our assets, please contact us at <b>ladyheartsworld@gmail.com</b>.
+If you came across any illegal spreading of our assets, please contact us at [the reporting forum][3] with screenshorts and locations.
 Together, let's keep the world safe.

 <p>&nbsp;</p>